PTSD: National Center for PTSD

 For Health Care Workers and Responders

-For those working in health care during the pandemic—including mental health providers and first responders—managing patients and self-care includes new challenges.
+For those working in health care during the pandemic—including mental health providers and first responders—managing patients and self-care includes challenges.
 There are strategies to support patients affected by COVID-19 and those in treatment for PTSD, as well as evidence-based models to foster peer support and self-care.

 Providing care during the coronavirus (COVID-19) pandemic